Synthetic Experience Replay: RL Implementation

 \subsection{Online Running Times}

 Our online implementation in \Cref{subsec:online_eval} uses the default training hyperparameters in \Cref{appsubsec:denoiser} to train the diffusion model every 10K online steps, and generates 1M transitions each time.
 On the 200K DMC experiments, `SAC (SynthER)' takes $\approx21.1$ hours compared to $\approx22.7$ hours with REDQ on a V100 GPU.
-Both running times are dominated by the use of an update-to-data ratio (UTD) of 20.
-We expect that this may be heavily sped-up with early stopping on the diffusion training, and leave this to future work.
+We can further break down the running times of `SAC (SynthER)' as follows: \begin{itemize} \item Diffusion training: 4.3 hours \item Diffusion sampling: 5 hours \item RL training: 11.8 hours \end{itemize} Therefore, the majority of training time is from reinforcement learning with an update-to-data ratio (UTD) of 20.
+We expect the diffusion training may be heavily sped-up with early stopping, and leave this to future work.
 The default SAC algorithm with UTD=1 takes $\approx2$ hours.